sdedieu/ng-training-trip-advisor/libs/hotel-search-lib/README.md

-# hotel-lib
+# hotel-search-lib

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test hotel-lib` to execute the unit tests.
+Run `nx test hotel-search-lib` to execute the unit tests.